nuttann/nuttann.github.io/collection-instructions.md

 ## Requesting items

 The following are instructions for requesting.
-There is information on these for why it is a requirement.
-If you want to know why, click on the requirement to see more information.
-But, it basically boils down to making it easy to pull stuff out and be fair.
+There is information on these for why it is a requirement. <b>If you want to know why, click on the requirement to see more information.</b> But, it basically boils down to making it easy to pull stuff out and be fair.

 <details><summary>To request items send an in-game email to cazic.Nuttann (Note 2 n's at end.
 There is also a toon named 'Nuttan' on server.)</summary><p>